mapbender/mapbender-documentation/en/elements/editing/digitizer/digitizer_configuration.rst

                       imageCss:
                         width: 100%                                       # Image CSS Style: Scales the preview image in the form, different from the original size in percent.

-**Caution**: If only name and not name and src are specified, the wrong image appears from the previous data entry, if the column is empty.
+.. warning:: If only name and not name and src are specified, the wrong image appears from the previous data entry, if the column is empty.

-Dynamic paths (eg "bundles/mapbendercore/image/[nr].png" or 'bundles/mapbendercore/image/' + data.image_reference) can not be specified.
+Dynamic paths (e.g. `bundles/mapbendercore/image/[nr].png` or `bundles/mapbendercore/image/' + data.image_reference`) cannot be specified.
 One way to work around this is to create a trigger that will merge the path and contents of a table field into the database column.

-Please not that an alternative upload location can be defined in the featureType section (see featureType).
+Please note that an alternative upload location can be defined in the ``featureType`` section (see featureType).

 .. code-block:: yaml